A nonprofit advancing the arts for health & well-being

 Every

-community deserves access to creative experiences — our programs, our teaching artist network, and our partners make that possible wherever people are
+community deserves access to creative experiences.
+Our programs, our teaching artist network, and our partners make that possible wherever people are.

 How We Show Up